Gender representation on corporate boards of directors: Impact

 The study by Corinne Post and Kris Byron using results from 140 studies found that the presence of female directors on a corporate board has a positive correlation with accounting returns and monitoring and strategizing tasks.
 However, the study concluded that there is no significant relationship between female directors and market performance, possibly due to a variations in the female director/firm performance relationship between countries with different levels of gender equality.
-The relationship was found to be positive in those with gender equality and negative in those less gender equality.
+The relationship was found to be positive in those with more gender equality and negative in those with less gender equality.
 A study on nonfinancial Spanish small and medium-sized enterprises found a positive relationship between female directors and firm performance using return of assets as a measure of firm performance.

 Further, a survey of 6500 company boards revealed that an increase in participation by female directors reduces the firm's chances of becoming embroiled in corporate governance issues.
 A study of S&P 1500 companies by Maurice Levi, Kai Li and Feng Zhang found companies with female directors to be less likely to acquire other companies and to pay less bid premium if an acquisition occurs.

 Another study, conducted by Gennaro Bernile, Vineet Bhagwat, and Scott Yonker in 2017, found that "board diversity [was] associated with lower realized firm risk."
 The study further noted that "both operating performance and asset valuation multiples increase with board diversity."
 In addition, firms with more diverse boards tended to pay higher dividends, pursue less risky financial policies, and invest more in research and development.
 The findings of this study were not exclusively positive, however.
 The study authors found that greater diversity was not always beneficial to firm performance when overall volatility was high.
 They posited that because diverse boards can endure longer decision-making processes, they can fail to respond rapidly when a quick decision is necessary.